suhongkim/Churn-Prediciton-At-Scale/README.md

 In the music streaming industry like Sportify or YoutubeMusic, it is very important to monitor important business metrics and predict how their customers response.
 One of the most important metrics is "Churn" in business, which means the ratio of the users cancelling/downgrading the premium subscriptions.
 In this project, I build the prediction model to understand what kinds of factors affect the churn decision of users.

 ### Project Description
-To process large amount of user-log data in Sparkify website, which is not fit into my local computer, I need to understand how to work with the data at scale and build the prediction model with SparkMLlib.
-Thus, this project has two goals:
+To process large amount of website-log data in website, which is not fit into my local computer, I need to understand how to work with the data at scale and build the prediction model with SparkMLlib.
+Thus, this project has three goals:
-* Analyze the Sparkify data at scale with Spark
+[O] Analyze and Visualize the website logs
-* Build the ML model with SparkMLlib
+[O] Build the ML model with SparkMLlib using mini-dataset(128MB) [X] Train the model on the large dataset(12GB) on AWS

 ## Installation<a name="Installation"></a>
 ### Environment Setup
 All libraries are available in Anaconda distribution of Python 3.*.
 The used libraries are:
 ```
-Spark
+os
+datetime
+numpy
 pandas
-re
-sys
-json
-sklearn
-nltk
-sqlalchemy
-pickle
-Flask
+matplotlib
+seaborn
 plotly
-sqlite3
+pyspark
+chart-studio
 ```
 ## Results<a name="Results"></a>

-Please check my Kaggle Post ["Why Customers in Music Streaming Service  Churns?"](https://www.kaggle.com/suhong/why-customers-in-music-streaming-service-churns)
+- For the overview and general explanation of this project, please check my [Medium Post: How to Predict Customer Churn From Your Website Logs? ](https://suhongk.medium.com/how-to-predict-customer-churn-from-your-website-logs-bb02ea58385a)

+- If you want to play with my code online, you want to visit my [Kaggle Post:
+A Tutorial of Customer Churn Analysis & Prediction](https://www.kaggle.com/suhong/a-tutorial-of-customer-churn-analysis-prediction)

 ## Licensing, Authors, Acknowledgements<a name="License"></a>
 Some parts of the codes in this project are provided by Udacity Data Scientist Program.
 If you think that it is useful, please connect with me via [linkedIn-Suhong](https://www.linkedin.com/in/suhongkim/)